Everything in the Cloud: How to Go Paperless, Forever

 Also, by storing all of my photos in Flickr, rather than in multiple folders across other cloud storage services, I know where my images are at all times, and I don’t clog up my other cloud storage drives (Dropbox, Evernote) with bulky photo files.

-Collaborate on Documents with Google Drive
+Collaborate on documents with Google Drive

 Google Docs has been a godsend for my business.
-I use it to create and collaborate on documents with clients and others in my team.
+I use it to create and collaborate on documents with clients and others on my team.
 It’s just like Microsoft Office, but it allows multiple users to simultaneously view, edit, comment on, and even chat together within documents, spreadsheets, PowerPoint presentations, and forms.
 Oh, and it autosaves every few minutes, so if my computer crashes unexpectedly, all of my work is safe.
 Take that, MS Word.

-Manage Your Finances in the Cloud
+Manage your finances in the cloud

-I can’t emphasize this enough: keeping my finances hyper organized in the cloud has been the key to eliminating stress during tax season.
+I can’t emphasize this enough: keeping my finances hyper-organized in the cloud has been the key to eliminating stress during tax season.
 I manage invoices through FreshBooks.
 I outsource my bookkeeping to Bench.
 And I use Expensify to snap and digitally store a photo of my receipts every time I buy something for my business.

 Remember when we used to sign documents by printing them out, signing them, scanning them, and then mailing them back in the post?
 Today that process seems like such a waste of time.
 I use this method to digitally sign documents with the camera on my Macbook.
-If you’re using a PC, or if you need your clients to digitally sign contracts, Adobe’s Sign allows you to send clients a link to a secure page where they can digitally sign documents using a smart phone touch screen and their finger.
+If you’re using a PC, or if you need your clients to digitally sign contracts, Adobe’s Sign allows you to send clients a link to a secure page where they can digitally sign documents using a smartphone touchscreen and their finger.

 Sorry, where was that training manual again?
 If your business calls for the use of internal documents, use Bloomfire to create an online library for your team.
 Employees can upload documents (guides, manuals, interesting articles that help you get your work done) to your company’s account, for everyone to access virtually.
 Telling your employee: “You can find it in Bloomfire!” saves everyone from the hassle of digging out documents and sharing them via email.
 You’ll also end the need to store chunky manuals on your office bookshelf.